 Sample screenshot:

-Troubleshooting PGSQL Connection refused error:
+Troubleshooting PostgreSQL Connection refused error

-In the AppManager server, please open the WordPad with admin rights and open the hosts file present under C:\Windows\system32\drivers\etc\ directory or under /etc directory in case of Linux then remove the comment hashtag (#) symbol as shown below and save it.
+In the Applications Manager server, please open the WordPad with admin rights and open the hosts file present under C:\Windows\system32\drivers\etc\ directory (or under /etc directory in case of Linux), then uncomment by removing the hash (#) symbol as shown below and save it.

 # 127.0.0.1 localhost